2021 Research Experiences for Undergraduates

 - Each college/school/unit (CSU) will have discretion when choosing to permit undergraduates into campus research spaces.
 Confirm with your Associate Dean for Research that your CSU is permitting undergraduate students to work on-site this summer.

-- Just like other researchers on campus, undergraduates must adhere to all Research Level 1 policies, including the university’s masking guidelines.
-Under Research Level 1 guidelines, undergraduates can only occupy campus research spaces if adding additional people to a team does not exceed the 85% workforce density limit.
+- Just like other researchers on campus, undergraduates must adhere to all Research Level 0 policies, including the university’s masking guidelines.
+Under Research Level 0 guidelines, there are no workforce density limits or restrictions on types of research conducted.

 - REU directors should structure their in-person REU activities to allow for a 7-day quarantine period at the beginning of the REU session, wherein REU students work 100% remotely after they arrive on site for the REU program.
 REU students should be tested for COVID-19 on day 4 or 5 of the 7-day quarantine period.